SBEED: Convergent Reinforcement Learning with Nonlinear Function Approximation: Introduction

 \section{Introduction}

-Reinforcement learning (RL) algorithms aim to learn a policy that maximizes the long-term return by sequentially interacting with an unknown environment~\citep{SutBar98}.
-The dominating framework to model such an interaction is Markov decision processes, or MDPs.
-A fundamental result for MDP is that the Bellman operator is a contraction in the value-function space, and thus, the optimal value function is a unique fixed point of the operator.
-Furthermore, starting from any initial value function, iterative applications of the Bellman operator will converge to the fixed point.
+In reinforcement learning (RL), the goal of an agent is to learn a policy that maximizes long-term returns by sequentially interacting with an unknown environment~\citep{SutBar98}.
+The dominating framework to model such an interaction is the Markov decision process, or MDP, in which the optimal value function are characterized as a fixed point of the Bellman operator.
+A fundamental result for MDP is that the Bellman operator is a contraction in the value-function space, so the optimal value function is the unique fixed point.
+Furthermore, starting from any initial value function, iterative applications of the Bellman operator ensure convergence to the fixed point.
 Interested readers are referred to the textbook of~\citet{Puterman14} for details.

 Many of the most effective RL algorithms have their root in such a fixed-point view.
-The most prominent family of algorithms is perhaps the temporal-difference algorithms, including TD$(\lambda)$~\citep{Sutton88Learning}, Q-learning~\citep{Watkins89Learning}, SARSA~\citep{Rummery94Online,Sutton96Generalization}, and numerous variants.
-Compared to direct policy search or policy gradient algorithms like REINFORCE~\citep{Williams92Simple}, these fixed-point methods use bootstrapping to make learning more efficient by reducing variance.
-When the Bellman operator can be computed exactly (even on average), such as when the MDP has finite state/actions, convergence is guaranteed and the proof typically relies on the contraction property~\citep{Bertsekas96Neuro}.
-Unfortunately, when function approximatiors are used, such fixed-point methods can \emph{easily} become unstable/divergent~\citep{Boyan95Generalization,Baird95,Tsitsiklis97Analysis}, except in rather limited cases.
-For example, \begin{itemize} \item{for some rather restrictive function classes that have a non-expansion property, such as kernel averaging, most of the finite-state MDP theory continues to apply~\citep{Gordon95Stable};} \item{when linear function classes are used to approximate the value function of a \emph{fixed} policy from \emph{on-policy} samples~\citep{Tsitsiklis97Analysis}, convergence is guaranteed.} \end{itemize}
+The most prominent family of algorithms is perhaps the temporal-difference algorithms, including TD$(\lambda)$~\citep{Sutton88Learning}, Q-learning~\citep{Watkins89Learning}, SARSA~\citep{Rummery94Online,Sutton96Generalization}, and numerous variants such as the empirically very successful DQN~\citep{Mnih15Human} and A3C~\citep{Mnih16Asynchronous} implementations.
+Compared to direct policy search/gradient algorithms like REINFORCE~\citep{Williams92Simple}, these fixed-point methods make learning more efficient by \emph{bootstrapping} (a sample-based version of Bellman operator).